TresorRw/event-management-backend/README.md

       - [Run The Service](#run-the-service)

 # Description
 An event management platform that allows users to create and manage events.
-You can use GraphQL to implement features like event registration, attendee management, and event search.
+I used GraphQL to implement features like event registration, attendee management, and event search.

 ## Documentation